Dhananjaya Y. Chandrachud: Armed forces

 In 2020, he authored two decisions in the realm of gender justice and the armed forces of the country.
-In The Secretary, Ministry of Defence v Babita Puniya he directed the government to consider all woman officers in the Army appointed on Short Service Commissions for the grant of Permanent Commissions on an equal basis with their male counterparts.
+In the Secretary, Ministry of Defence v Babita Puniya case he directed the government to consider all woman officers in the Army appointed on Short Service Commissions for the grant of Permanent Commissions on an equal basis with their male counterparts.
 The Union Government had contended that "women are not employed on duties which are hazardous in nature unlike their male counterparts in the same Arm/Service."
 It was also contended that the "inherent physiological differences between men and women preclude equal physical performances resulting in lower physical standards."